 run0 /usr/local/bin/aide --check

-# Example output from my machine (clean system):
+# Example output (clean system):

 # [no output = all files match baseline]